hellonico/jquants-api-jvm/README.md

 ![](doc/preview.png)

+# Jupyter Notebook example

+There is a notebook example for usage with Jupyter and Charting with oz.

 # Java Integration

 This JQuants wrapper can also be called natively from Java code, with Maps as returned object from API calls.